alan-turing-institute/data-safe-haven/docs/source/deployment/configure_entra_id.md

 ### Require MFA

+These instructions will create a policy which requires all users (except the emergency administrator if you have created one) to use multi-factor authentication (MFA) to log in.

 - Create a new policy named `Require MFA`
 - Under `Users` set:
     - **Include**: Select `All users`